ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Experiments

 \subsubsection{Main Results}

-We compare the lifelong model editing performance of our proposed ELDER with recently advanced baselines in Table \ref{tab:main}.
-We observe that ELDER consistently outperforms these baselines after long sequences of edits across all datasets and base models.
+We compare the lifelong model editing performance of our proposed ELDER with recently advanced baselines, as shown in Table \ref{tab:main}.
+Initially, the base models show low performance, indicating that the edit knowledge is not inherent to the model.
+After long sequences of edits, we observe that ELDER consistently outperforms these baselines, across all datasets and base models.
 FT-L and ROME, which are not designed for sequential editing, tend to forget previous edits.
 GRACE, which relies on discrete data-adapter mapping, is a strong baseline for reliably remembering previous edits but lacks robustness when handling semantically equivalent inputs, leading to poor generalization scores, especially on ZsRE, as noted in previous works \citep{tian2024instructedit,lin2024navigating}.
+SERAC and T-Patcher also exhibit good lifelong editing reliability, but fall short in generalization.
 In contrast, ELDER excels in maintaining previous edits and robustly generalizes to their rephrases, demonstrating its superiority.

 Table \ref{tab:General Ability} reports the test retention on general tasks after sequential edits by each method.
-Detailed results for each task are provided in Appendix \ref{sec:retention}.
+Detailed results for each task are provided in the technical appendix.
 ELDER effectively retains the LLM general abilities after lifelong editing, preserving the practical value of post-edit models.
 The results demonstrate that our deferral mechanism successfully identifies task inputs using edit-related information from LoRA allocations.
-On the other hand, FT-L and ROME significantly degrade LLM performance due to repeated modifications of model parameters, consistent with previous studies \citep{gu2024model_hurt, gupta2024model}.
+On the other hand, FT-L, LoRA, ROME, WilKE and T-Patcher significantly degrade LLM performance due to repeated modifications of model parameters, consistent with previous studies \citep{gu2024model_hurt, gupta2024model}.